 Calendar days.
-Business days are only considered when the county notifies an applicant it has received an incomplete application.4
+Business days are only considered when the county notifies an applicant it has received an incomplete application.7

 What if a county needs more than 60 days?

 The county can extend the 60-day deadline by up to another 60 days, but it must do so before the expiration of the initial 60-day deadline.
-The county must provide written notice of the extension to the applicant, which must state the reasons for the extension and its anticipat-ed length.6
+The county must provide written notice of the extension to the applicant, which must state the reasons for the extension and its anticipated length.8

 What if a county needs even more time than the 60-day extension (120 days total) provides?

 An applicant can always waive the 60-day rule.
-The waiver should be in writing to ensure that it will be upheld if challenged.7
+The waiver should be in writing to ensure that it will be upheld if challenged.9

 What if a state or federal agency must act on the application first?

-The clock does not begin for the county’s review until the state or federal agency approves the applicant’s request.8
+The clock does not begin for the county’s review until the state or federal agency approves the applicant’s request.10